JoshKbaum/YouLookGreat/README.md

 ## Setup

 - Download the expo app on your iOS device.
-- Expo start in terminal.
+- Expo Start in terminal.
 - Scan QR code with your iOS device to launch app on device.

 ### Dependencies